isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2151.md

 ---
-title: Vegetable Washing Machine
+title: Substrate Mixing and Packing Machine
 permalink: /productivity-solutions-grant/solutionrepo/solution2151
 ---

 ### Description

-A machine to wash all kinds of vegetables and fruits.
-It effectively separates the impurities and degrade the residual pesticides.
+A machine that mix and fill substrate bags with various nutrients that's necessary for growing of crops.

 ### Details of Solution